Handling forms and paperwork

 Some students will need to undertake fieldwork as an integral part of their research.
 Your supervisor, in consultation with you, will make judgments on the necessity for fieldwork and on its scope.
 Fieldwork refers to the collection of primary data for the purpose of meeting a specific research goal and that is directly used in the final presentation of the research (i.e., the thesis).
 Examples of fieldwork include undertaking participant observation, conducting interviews and focus groups, and undertaking surveys or similar data collection methods that require direct engagement with participants.
 Experiments are not counted as fieldwork as they are typically conducted in a controlled environment.
 The collection of secondary data and attendance at meetings and similar are also not defined as fieldwork as they do not involve the collection of primary data that will be used in the final presentation of the research.

 Students going on fieldwork must undertake the requisite fieldwork and risk management training required by ANU.
-All fieldwork students must do the course WHHR30 WHS and fieldwork safety and, where necessary, WHHR14 First aid: remote area training (see below).
+All fieldwork students must do the basic work health and safety (WHS) and/or fieldwork safety courses (see the training catalogue) and, where necessary, First aid: remote area training (see below).
 You will not be permitted to go on fieldwork until you have completed the necessary training.
 If someone — including your supervisor — tells you that you do not need to do the training, they are wrong: you must do the training.
 You will not be able to apply for Crawford HDR student fieldwork funding until you have done the training.
 Did we mention that you need to do the training?

 If you intend to go on fieldwork, you will need to